TeamMacLean/GoldenGate/README.md

 >A tool for SynBio

-Golden Gate is a tool developed by Martin Page of [Team Maclean](http://danmaclean.info) for SynBio of [The Sainsbury Laboratory](http://tsl.ac.uk).
+Golden Gate is a tool developed by Martin Page and Ghanasyam Rallapalli of [Team Maclean](http://danmaclean.info) for SynBio of [The Sainsbury Laboratory](http://tsl.ac.uk).
 The tool was designed to work with the data found [here](https://github.com/TSLSynBio/Golden-Gate-Data/)  but can work with any data that follows the same annotation style.

 ## Install